Sue Owen (civil servant): Career

 Owen was an academic lecturer and researcher at Cardiff University and the London School of Economics, where she studied women in the labour market from 1979 until 1988.
 Owen then joined HM Treasury as an economic adviser in 1989, before working on EU Co-ordination from 1995 to 1998.
-She was then seconded to the Number 10 Policy Unit as the economic advisor on the Work/Family Balance Policy project, followed by a four-year tour from 1999 to 2002 as the Foreign Office's Counsellor for economic affairs and head of the economics section at the British Embassy in Washington, D.C.
+She was then seconded to the Number 10 Policy Unit as the economic adviser on the Work/Family Balance Policy project, followed by a four-year tour from 1999 to 2002 as the Foreign Office's Counsellor for economic affairs and head of the economics section at the British Embassy in Washington, D.C.

 In 2002, Owen returned to the Treasury as Director for EMU Policy, Euro Preparations and Debt Management.
 She was UK Alternate Director on the EU Economic and Finance Committee.
 In 2006 she moved to the Department for International Development as their Director-General for Corporate Performance, before briefly serving as their acting Permanent Secretary in 2008 between Sir Suma Chakrabarti and Dame Minouche Shafik.
 She then left for Department for Work and Pensions as their Director-General for Welfare and Wellbeing (from 2011, for Strategy), where she served from 2009 until 2013.

 In October 2013, Owen replaced Sir Jonathan Stephens as Permanent Secretary for the Department for Culture, Media and Sport (DCMS).
 Owen took over the department following the successful 2012 Olympics and Paralympic Games held in London, and her role as head of the DCMS department also includes ensuring a long-term legacy of those Games.
 As of 2015, Owen was paid a salary of between £155,000 and £159,999 by DCLG, making her one of the 328 most highly paid people in the British public sector at that time.
 In July 2017 the department was renamed to be the Department for Digital, Culture, Media and Sport, to reflect the increasing importance of that part of the department's work.